- Zebrafish core facility

 Zebrafish Core Facility

 The Zebrafish Core Facility (ZCF) has existed since 2012.
-It is a licensed breeding and research facility (PL14656251 – registry of the District Veterinary Inspectorate in Warsaw; 064 and 051 – registry of the Ministry of Science and Higher Education).
-The establishment of the facility was to introduce a new vertebrate model in research conducted at IIMCB.
+It is a licensed breeding and research facility (District Veterinary Inspectorate in Warsaw registry no. PL14656251; Ministry of Science and Higher Education record no. 064 and 0051).
+The facility was established to introduce a new vertebrate model to research that is conducted at IIMCB.
+Moreover, as a first in Poland, the ZCF joined the prestigious European Society for Fish Models in Biology and Medicine (EuFishBioMed) and is registered in the Zebrafish Model Organism Database (ZFIN).

-Scientists who use zebrafish for research purposes are obliged by law (ACT of 15 January 2015 on the protection of animals that are used for scientific or educational purposes) to possess appropriate qualifications to work with an animal model.
-All of the research and breeding activities at ZCF are carried out in compliance with fundamental ethical principles and in compliance with ACT of 15 January 2015 and European and international guidelines on animal welfare, including Directive 2010/63/EU on the protection of animals that are used for scientific purposes and the guidelines and recommendations of the Federation of European Laboratory Animal Science Associations (FELASA).
+Scientists who use zebrafish for research purposes are obligated by law (Act of 15 January 2015 on the Protection of Animals Used for Scientific or Educational Purposes) to possess appropriate qualifications to work with an animal model.
+All of the research and breeding activities at the ZCF are performed in compliance with fundamental ethical principles (Act of 15 January 2015 and European/International guidelines on animal welfare, including Directive 2010/63/EU on the Protection of Animals Used for Scientific Purposes and the instructions of the Federation of European Laboratory Animal Science Associations [FELASA]).